SAMAD101/sowa-cli/README.md

 # Sowa - Solana Wallet CLI

 Sowa (SOlana-WAllet) is a command-line interface tool for managing Solana wallets and performing basic operations on the Solana blockchain.
-This tool is designed for developers and users who prefer working with the command line for their Solana interactions.

 ## Features